 - 1. These Regulations shall come into force on January 1, 1955; provided, however, that with regard to the conferral of doctoral degrees upon applicants for such conferral in accordance with the provision of Article 4 (2), the conferral of degrees other than the types of degrees prescribed in Article 1 of the Regulations on Tohoku University Academic Degrees (established on April 4, 1921) shall take place subsequent to the conferral of doctoral degrees upon persons who completed doctoral courses offered by the graduate schools of the University. - 2.
-Notwithstanding the enforcement of these Regulations, the Regulations on Tohoku University Academic Degrees (established on April 4, 1921) shall remain effective up until March 31, 1962 (with regard to Doctors of Medicine, up until March 31, 1960).

-Supplementary Provision (Revised on November 24, 1959)

-These Regulations shall come into force on November 24, 1959, and apply on and after August 1, 1959.

-Supplementary Provision (Revised on September 22, 1960)

-These Regulations shall come into force on September 22, 1960 and apply on and after April 1, 1960.

-Supplementary Provision (Revised on May 23, 1961)

-These Regulations shall come into force on May 23, 1961 and apply on and after April 1, 1961.

-Supplementary Provisions (Revision: October 16, 1962, Rule No. 86)

-- 1. These Regulations shall come into force on October 16, 1962. - 2.
-Notwithstanding these Regulations, any degree conferral cases which are pursuant to the provision of Article 4 (2), and are under evaluation at the time of enforcement of these Regulations may be in accordance with the pre-revision Regulations on Tohoku University Academic Degrees.
+Notwithstanding the enforcement of these Regulations, the Regulations on Tohoku University Academic Degrees (established on April 4, 1921) shall remain effective up until March 31, 1962 (with regard to Doctors of Medicine, up until March 31, 1960). - Supplementary Provision (Revised on July 1, 1955) - These Regulations shall come into force on July 1, 1955. - Supplementary Provision (Revised on April 1, 1956) - These Regulations shall come into force on April 1, 1956. - Supplementary Provision (Revised on July 21, 1956) - These Regulations shall come into force on July 21, 1956. - Supplementary Provision (Revised on November 24, 1959) - These Regulations shall come into force on November 24, 1959, and apply on and after August 1, 1959. - Supplementary Provision (Revised on September 22, 1960) - These Regulations shall come into force on September 22, 1960 and apply on and after April 1, 1960. - Supplementary Provision (Revised on May 23, 1961) - These Regulations shall come into force on May 23, 1961 and apply on and after April 1, 1961. - Supplementary Provisions (Revision: October 16, 1962, Rule No. 86) - 1.
+These Regulations shall come into force on October 16, 1962. - 2.
+Notwithstanding these Regulations, any degree conferral cases which are pursuant to the provision of Article 4 (2), - and are under evaluation at the time of enforcement of these Regulations may be in accordance with the pre-revision Regulations on Tohoku University Academic Degrees. - Supplementary Provision (Revision: April 18, 1967, Rule No. 20)